-Since graduating in 2019 she interned for Miliken & Company, a diversified industrial manufacturer, her roles included: data visualization, an overhaul of the recycling program at headquarters, and creation of sustainability PowerPoints.
+Since graduating in 2019, she interned for Miliken & Company, a diversified industrial manufacturer.
+Her roles included: data visualization, an overhaul of the recycling program at headquarters, and the creation of sustainability PowerPoints.
 Most recently, she worked with a non-profit located in Greenville, SC on marketing and research projects.
-Recently, Sophia joined SCEN to assist with communications and the new asset mapping project.
+Recently, Sophia joined SCEN as a fellow to assist with communications and the new asset mapping project.

 Abigail Franks is a recent Honors graduate from the University of Alabama at Birmingham with a degree in Political Science and Peace, Justice, and Ecology.
 Next year, she will pursue a Master’s degree in Environmental Justice and Environmental Policy and Planning at the University of Michigan-Ann Arbor.
 She is especially passionate about transforming the South into a sustainable and resilient region.
-Her ultimate goal is to work on a regional scale to craft climate mitigation and adaptation policies that would operate with an approach of decarbonization through nature-based ideas.
-By doing so, she hopes to expand on these policies and include regulations for fossil fuel companies that mandate environmental cleanup and promote environmental accountability.
-Abigail’s specialties include topics such as nonviolent social movements, Alabamian environmental policy, community-based leadership, solar energy, and climate mitigation and adaptation strategies.
+Her ultimate goal is to work on a regional scale to craft climate mitigation and adaptation policies that would operate with decarbonization through nature-based ideas.
+She hopes to expand on these policies and include regulations for fossil fuel companies that mandate environmental cleanup and promote environmental accountability.
+Abigail’s specialties include nonviolent social movements, Alabamian environmental policy, community-based leadership, solar energy, and climate mitigation and adaptation strategies.
 She is the founder of the organization WEARE (We Envision Alabamian Renewable Energy).
-Through this organization, Abigail advocates for solar energy policy reform, educates Alabamians about sustainability, and exposes the environmental injustice that is prevalent in her state.
+Through this organization, Abigail advocates for solar energy policy reform, educate Alabamians about sustainability and exposes the prevalent environmental injustice in her state.
 In her free time, Abigail enjoys listening to podcasts, doing yoga, and cuddling with her dog: Ginny.

 He considers himself a self-taught entrepreneur whose passion is solving problems.